microsoft/azure-iot-developer-kit/docs/_docs/01-get-started.md

 last_modified_at: 2017-10-23
 ---

-For first-time users of the MXChip IoT DevKit (a.k.a DevKit), follow these quick steps to prepare your development environment and begin building IoT applications.
+For first-time users of the MXChip IoT DevKit (a.k.a.
+DevKit), follow these quick steps to prepare your development environment and begin building IoT applications.
 If you already did this, you can build your own IoT application.
 For samples, start with our [Projects Catalog]({{"/docs/projects/" | absolute_url }}).

 {% include toc icon="columns" %}